 Over the Muscle - In front of the muscle, and behind the breast tissue.

 Pros of over-the-muscle breast implant placement

-- Avoidance of a breast lift, or mastopexy, due to mild sag (ptosis), however, this is usually a "quick fix", and a lift will, many times, be needed in the future, especially when larger implants are placed.
+A breast lift, or mastopexy due to mild sag (ptosis), may be needed in the future, especially when larger implants are placed.
 Keep in mind that the only thing supporting the implant is the skin and breast tissue.

 Cons of over-the-muscle breast implant placement